onosproject/onos-config/docs/build.md

 ```

 ## Bulding Documentation
-> Documentation is not published at this time.
-Soon.
+Documentation is published at [https://godoc.org/github.com/onosproject/onos-config](https://godoc.org/github.com/onosproject/onos-config)

-Run locally
+If you wish to see a version of it locally run:
 ```bash
 godoc -goroot=$HOME/go
 ```